aaronshim/overtones/README.md

 ## How to get started
 0. Make sure you have Node and NPM installed.

-1. Install Elm
+1. Install dependencies

-        npm install -g elm
+        npm install -g yarn
+        yarn install

 ### (with building and running)

-2. Run the `Makefile` (`make`)
+2. Run the build

+        yarn build

-3. Open `index.html` in a browser
+3. Open `dist/index.html` in a browser.
+The entire contents of `dist/` are what you want to host.

 ### (with developing)

-2. Run `elm-reactor`

-        elm-reactor

-3. Open your browser to `localhost:8000` and click on `Main.elm` under the `src` folder to start the dev environment.
-Because ports do not work yet with `elm-reactor`, we won't get audio, but we can debug all the layers and play with the time-travelling debugger *except* for the Web Audio API interop layer.
+2. Start the dev server with auto-building

+        yarn start

+3. Open your browser to `localhost:3000`

 4. **(Optional)** Install VS Code (or your choice of text editor) with the VS Code [`elm` extension](https://github.com/Krzysztof-Cieslak/vscode-elm) (or the analogue for your text editor), along with the `elm-format` package (`npm install -g elm-format`) for a more robust IDE experience.